tkshimada0912/BlueMixTest/containers/HowToMake_docerimage_on_BLM.md

 - kernel 3.19.0-49-generic #55~14.04.1-Ubuntu
 - root file size is 9.8GB... it could be loopback file base storage driver ? ( performance is not good ) ... check after.

+it looks like very natural, normal, common configuration.

+BlueMix cf ic command API is just a little unpreasant.

+- sluggish
+- no response from repository
+- slow to bind ip address

+Container environment is expected to be deployed at high speed, I think.
+But BlueMix of container environment feel a little unsatisfactory.